ndarci/pomidaq-timelapse/README.md

 This should activate your ```base``` environment, and put ```(base)``` at the beginning of your command prompt.

-Leave Anaconda here for now, and we'll use it to create a virtual environment with all the necessary packages once PoMiDAQ is installed.
+Leave Anaconda here for now, and you'll use it to create a virtual environment with all the necessary packages once PoMiDAQ is installed.

 ### Visual Studio Code

 Install VS Code for __Windows, not Linux__, using the link here: https://code.visualstudio.com/

 Once the installer finishes running, you can open VS Code by opening a WSL prompt and typing ```code```.
 When VS Code opens and asks if you want to install the WSL extension, say yes.
+VS Code will set up a WSL server for you to develop in WSL.

 ### git